Medical questions & health advice by board certified doctors

-"How long should one wait after a C-section to exercise?
+"How long should one wait after a C-section to exercise?"

 I'm a 27 year old woman who just delivered my first child by c-section, and I'm trying to figure out how long I should wait to do more intense exercise.
 Of course, I've been warned against doing strenuous things too soon, but I'm a lifelong athlete and want to get back to cycling and running ASAP!

 With that said, you may fit into a category of patients that can return to normal exercise within 1-2 months after surgery.
 If your skin and uterine incisions were both transverse (sideways instead of head to toe), then the healing process will be faster.
 If you has no complications such as extra bleeding, wound infections, and injury to any other organs, things will progress faster.
 Finally, if you have no other medication conditions and are on no other medicines, you should get back to what you want to do soon.
 I suggest that you contact your OB / GYN and pose this question to him or her.
 This way you can get a direct answer that takes into account all these factors that only your doctor knows.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.